estraviz/agiledatascientist/_posts/2017-05-20-hello-world.md

 This is my first post of the new blog.
 I hope my intentions to keep this blog alive and updated last for quite a long time.

-Las entradas al blog serán indistintamente en castellano o en inglés.
+Las entradas al blog serán indistintamente en español o en inglés.
 Dependerá del momento :)

 Saludos!